beave/iwar2/README.md

 a multi-threaded version that'll work better with VoIP.  iWar2 also intends to be more modular.

 <b>
-This code is not complete and is actively being added/changed!
+This code is not complete and is actively being added to and modified!
 </b>